 The pupa is pale brown with dark markings, and has a lenght of about 1.3 cms.
 It is held by anal hooks and girdle on the food or a nearby plant.

+The male butterflies on top are a bronzed purple.
+The females are dark brown with a purple sheen over the centres of the forewings.
 The adult butterflies have a wingspan of about 3 cms.
-The males on top are a bronzed purple.
-The females are dark brown with a purple sheen over the centres of the forewings.

 Underneath, they are both pale grey with arcs of dark marks, and there are two prominent black spots under the tornus of each forewing.